Background / CV

 We experience the world not only in terms of visual objects, but also in terms of discrete but dynamic visual events.
 As case studies of higher-level event perception and cognition, we are also exploring the nature of phenomena wherein dynamic displays consisting only of simple geometric shapes nevertheless give rise to rich percepts involving causation, animacy, and goal-directedness.
 Such phenomena are of particular interest because they seem to reflect primarily visual processing rather than higher-level inference, despite the high-level nature of the resulting interpretations.
 These effects emphasize that perception concerns not only a recovery of the physical structure of the world, but also a recovery of its causal and social structure.
 Our latest projects in the perception of causality focus on how even static objects may be visually represented according to their inferred causal histories.
 Our latest projects in the perception of animacy focus on the "psychophysics of chasing" and phenomena such as the "wolfpack effect", and on how perceiving animacy irresistibly influences various other types of cognition.

 Gao, T., New, J. J., & Scholl, B. J. (under review).
-The wavering wolf: Perceived intentionality controls attentive tracking.
+Attention to intention: The perceived goals of moving shapes control how they are attended.

 Chen, Y. -C., & Scholl, B. J. (2016).
 The perception of history: Seeing causal history in static shapes induces illusory motion perception.
 Psychological Science, 27(6), 923-930.